 The cost of a survey depends widely on the provider as well as the location and size of the property.
-Although on some occasions your mortgage provider will include a valuation survey as part of the deal, it is likely that you will need to pay for this and your mortgage provider will make suggestions as to their preferred provider of the survey.
+Although on some occasions, your mortgage provider will include a valuation survey as part of the deal, it’s likely that you will need to pay for this and your mortgage provider will make suggestions as to their preferred provider of the survey.

 To give an indication of potential costs, providers usually cost between £150 - £300 for a valuation.
 Some specific quotes on what a typical home valuation might cost include:

-A Valuation will take between 30 minutes and an hour depending on the size of the property, and you should receive the report with 2 to 3 working days.
-Let's take a look at the timings associated with a valuation.
+A Mortgage Valuation Survey will take between 30 minutes to an hour depending on the size of the property.
+You should then receive the report within 2 to 3 working days.
+Let's take a look at the timings associated with a Mortgage Valuation.

 Booking the survey

-Although it is possible to undertake a survey on a building at any point (with the current owner’s permission), it is most likely that you will be undertaking a valuation survey after you have had an offer accepted on a house.
+Although it’s possible to undertake a survey on a building at any point (with the current owner’s permission), it’s most likely that you’ll be undertaking a Valuation Survey after you’ve had an offer accepted on a house.
 This is due to the requirements set out by your mortgage provider that a valuation must be undertaken before they can finalise that the mortgage has been accepted.

-You will need to take into consideration the fact that at this point the current owner or tenant will still be occupying the property.
-It is key to maintain a good line of communication both with the seller as well as the surveyor in order to organise a suitable time for the survey to be undertaken.
+You will need to take into consideration the fact that the current owner or tenant could still be occupying the property.
+It’s key to maintain a good line of communication with both the seller and the surveyor in order to organise a suitable time for the survey to be undertaken.

-Good communication with the surveyor will also allow you to make sure that you know of any access or other concerns they have before time so you can help remedy them.
-However, due to the basic nature of the survey it is unlikely that any special effort will need to be made ahead of time.
+Good communication with the surveyor will allow you to be aware of what they require access to and if there are any concerns they have so that you can help remedy them in time.
+However, due to the basic nature of the survey, it’s unlikely that any special effort will need to be made.

 On the day

-Unlike a Homebuyers or full structural survey, both of which will certainly take a number of hours or even a full day to complete, the valuation survey is likely to take a much-shorter amount of time.
-This is based on the fact that they are not looking specifically at any issues or concerns of the building, but instead looking at its general condition and location in regards to the overall value of the property.
+Unlike a Homebuyers Survey or Full Structural Survey, both of which will certainly take a number of hours or even a full day to complete, the Valuation Survey is likely to take a much shorter amount of time.
+This is based on the fact that they are not looking specifically at any issues or concerns of the building, but are instead looking at its general condition and location in regards to its overall value.

-To give an indicator of the time this type of survey may take, it is likely to take 20-30 minutes for smaller houses and up to an hour for larger homes.
+As an average, a Mortgage Valuation Survey is likely to take 20-30 minutes for smaller houses and up to an hour for larger homes.

 When will you receive the report?

-As the valuation report is much shorter and more concise than other surveys, it will take a much shorter time to put together and get the information over to you.
-In most cases this will take a couple of days, although at busier times this may take up to 5 to 7 working days to complete.
+As the valuation report is much shorter and more concise than other surveys, it will take a much shorter amount of time to put together and get the information over to you.
+In most cases, this will take a couple of days.
+Although, at busier times, this may take between 5 to 7 working days.

-Once your mortgage provider has received the report they will be able to either confirm that your mortgage has been agreed or whether there are any concerns over the overall value in line with what you have applied for.
+Once your mortgage provider has received the report, they will be able to either confirm that your mortgage has been agreed or determine whether there are any concerns over the overall value.

-As a very simply piece of information, the valuation survey is easy to read.
-In most cases the information will clearly state the estimated value and will easily be identified.
+As a very basic report, the Valuation Survey is easy to read with a very simple layout.
+In most cases, the information will clearly state the estimated value and will easily be identified.

 What's in the report?

-The report is likely to be sent as an email, although in some cases may be received as a printed letter.
-In most cases the report will take the form of a letter, highlighting pieces of information including the estimated value of the property as well as any potential stress or clear defects which effect the value of the property.
-For example, the property may be valued at £300k, but due to clear damage to the property this would negatively impact the value leading it to be worth £270k.
+The report is likely to be sent as an email, although in some cases it may be received as a printed letter.
+The report will highlight pieces of information like the estimated value of the property and any potential stress or clear defects.
+For example, the property may be valued at £300k, but due to clear damage to the property, this would negatively impact the value leading it to be worth £270k.

 How do you read the report?

-As we have mentioned previously the report is very easy and simple to read.
-This is due to the fact that it is simple and not in depth at all.
-Due to this there are no systems such as the traffic light system that are used in more detailed reports.
+As we have mentioned previously, the report is very easy and simple to read.
+This is due to the fact that it’s a very simple inspection and not very detailed in its results.
+Due to this, there are no systems such as the traffic light system that are used in the more detailed reports.

-If you are having any issues reading the report, you can always ask you mortgage provider to help you understand it.
-This is within their interest as it will help them explain better the mortgage they are offering to you.
+If you are having any issues reading the report, you can always ask your mortgage provider to help you go over it.
+This is within their interest too as it will help them better explain the mortgage plan they are offering to you.

-A valuation survey may be all you choose to opt for when buying a home.
-However, as it goes into very little depth around the actual condition of the building and any potential concerns about ongoing maintenance that may be required or hidden issues, it may be worth considering some other options.
+A Mortgage Valuation may be all you choose to opt for when buying a home.
+However, as it goes into very little depth around the actual condition of the building and any potential concerns about ongoing maintenance that may be required, it may be worth considering other options available to you.